tommojphillips/Chip8-SDL2/README.md

 ## Chip8 Interpreter

-A Chip-8 Interpreter written in C using SDL2 to render the graphics.Passes all tests in Timendus's Chip8 Test Suite.
+A Chip-8 Interpreter For windows written in C using SDL2 and IMGUI
-The Interpreter is limited by `instructions per frame` ( FPI ) or by a clock frequency in Hz, both are adjustable The frame rate is targeted at 60 fps

 ---